Add option to glidecondor_addDN to auto-extract cert DN

 Should I assume it is available?

-#9 Updated by Igor Sfiligoi almost 7 years ago
+#9 Updated by Igor Sfiligoi about 7 years ago

 - Assignee changed from Igor Sfiligoi to Parag Mhashilkar